exgalibas/Gin/README.md

 Gin
 ====
-A simple route base on yii2.
+A simple route for PHP base on yii2.
 You can get the source code easily by downloading file or using composer.

 ### Composer
 If you have composer, just require gin as dependency in your composer.json, like the following.